geeknik/token-guardian/README.md

 - Access timestamps
 - Anomaly detection

+## CI/CD and GitHub Workflows

+To use the included CI/CD workflows, copy the workflow files into your GitHub repository:

+1. Create the `.github/workflows` directory
+2. Copy `ci-workflow.yml` to `.github/workflows/ci.yml`
+3. Copy `release-workflow.yml` to `.github/workflows/release.yml`

+These workflows will:
+- Run tests on multiple Node.js versions
+- Perform security scanning with CodeQL
+- Publish releases to npm

 ## Security

 TokenGuardian takes a zero-trust approach to token security.
 All sensitive data is encrypted at rest and in transit, and we implement defense-in-depth with multiple layers of protection.